rimonmostafiz/Tetris/README.md

 # Tetris

-Tetris is a simple tertis game project in c# using windows web form.
+Simple tertis game project in c# using windows web form.
 Done it for CSE 471 Advanced Object-Oriented Programming Course.

 Version 1.0